5 stars

 Initial Investments

-No minimum investment amount, but the Canadian company must show sufficient funds in its bank account to pay the salary of the foreign owner (we recommend around CAD$100,000).
+There is no minimum investment amount, but the Canadian company must show sufficient funds in its bank account to pay the salary of the foreign owner (we recommend around CAD$100,000).

 Required Documents

 Proof of ownership of the Canadian company by the foreign national (registration documents or Share Purchase Agreement).
-Proof of sufficient funds in the bank account for the Canadian company; Proof of genuineness of the business in Canada (e.g. marketing material, website, agreements, office rent, invoices etc.) Applicantʼs personal documents (educational diplomas, employment letters, passport, marriage certificate, A business plan for the Canadian company (can be provided by a lawyer in Canada).
+Proof of sufficient funds in the bank account for the Canadian company; Proof of genuineness of the business in Canada (e.g. marketing material, website, agreements, office rent, invoices, etc.) Applicantʼs personal documents (educational diplomas, employment letters, passport, marriage certificate, A business plan for the Canadian company (can be provided by a lawyer in Canada).

 The Validity of the Initial Visa